-The Information Technology sector is reporting the second highest (year-over-year) earnings decline of all eleven sectors at -7.3%.
-At the industry level, two of the six industries in this sector are reporting a decline in earnings: Technology Hardware, Storage, & Peripherals (-22%) and Semiconductors & Semiconductor Equipment (-21%).
-On the other hand, four industries are reporting earnings growth, led by the Software (9%) and Communications Equipment (9%) industries.
+The Information Technology sector is reporting the second highest (year-over-year) earnings decline of all eleven sectors at -6.6%.
+At the industry level, two of the six industries in this sector are reporting (or have reported) a decline in earnings: Technology Hardware, Storage, & Peripherals (-21%) and Semiconductors & Semiconductor Equipment (-20%).
+On the other hand, four industries are reporting (or have reported) earnings growth, led by the Software (10%) and Communications Equipment (9%) industries.

 At the company level, Apple is the largest contributor to the decline in earnings for the sector.
 The company reported actual EPS of \$2.46 for the quarter, compared to year-ago EPS of \$2.82.
-If this company were excluded, the blended earnings decline for the sector would improve to -4.3% from -7.3%.
+If this company were excluded, the blended earnings decline for the sector would improve to -3.5% from -6.6%.

-Communication Services: Alphabet & Facebook Lead Decline
+Communication Services: Alphabet & Facebook Led Decline

-The Communication Service sector is reporting the third highest (year-over-year) earnings decline of all eleven sectors at -5.7%.
+The Communication Service sector reported the third highest (year-over-year) earnings decline of all eleven sectors at -5.7%.
 At the industry level, only one of the four industries in this sector reported a decline in earnings: Interactive Media & Services (-34%).
-On the other hand, the other three industries in the sector are reporting earnings growth: Media (26%), Diversified Telecommunication Services (12%), and Entertainment (5%).
+On the other hand, the other three industries in the sector reported earnings growth: Media (26%), Diversified Telecommunication Services (12%), and Entertainment (5%).